mechztcc/survey-front/README.md

 # SURVEY API

-This API was developed with the purpose of demonstrating backend knowledge using Nest Js.
+This Sistem was developed with the purpose of demonstrating frontend knowledge using Angular.
+To have access to all functionalities of this system you will need use this provided api https://github.com/mechztcc/survey-api

 ## Table of Contents